 LOCAL AI CHAT

-Browser-based conversation with locally generated responses, configurable model parameters, conversation context, generation interruption, session clearing, and dynamic response rendering.
+Browser-based conversation with locally generated responses, conversation context, generation interruption, session clearing, dynamic response rendering, and direct access to a local llama.cpp runtime.

 LOCAL MODEL RUNTIME

-OpenAI-compatible local inference through llama.cpp with support for replaceable GGUF models selected according to hardware, language, context, performance, and licensing requirements.
+OpenAI-compatible local inference through llama.cpp with replaceable GGUF models selected according to hardware, language, context, performance, quantization, and licensing requirements.

-Server-side upload and extraction for source code, text, logs, JSON, CSV, configuration files, scripts, markup, and other technical documents.
+Server-side upload, validation, textual extraction, local storage, and prompt-context injection for source code, logs, JSON, CSV, configuration files, scripts, markup, and technical documents.

 LOCAL WEB SEARCH

-Locally hosted SearXNG search with controlled result extraction, source URLs, contextual prompt injection, and optional automatic search before generation.
+Locally hosted SearXNG search with result filtering, source URL extraction, contextual prompt injection, and an explicit WEB OFF or WEB ON operating mode.

 SOURCE-AWARE ANSWERS

-Search results can be transformed into structured model context so that web-assisted answers can include the original source URLs.
+Selected web results are transformed into structured model context so that locally generated answers can retain and display the original source URLs.

 LOCAL VOICE SYNTHESIS

-Piper neural text-to-speech generation with browser playback, manual speech controls, automatic voice mode, WAV output, and eSpeak NG fallback.
+Piper neural text-to-speech with browser playback, manual SPEAK controls, VOICE OFF or VOICE ON automatic playback, local WAV generation, and eSpeak NG fallback.

 SPEECH TEXT CLEANING

-Displayed technical answers remain complete while code blocks, URLs, commands, paths, and source lists can be removed from the spoken version.
+Displayed technical answers remain complete while URLs, source lists, code blocks, commands, paths, and other technical noise are removed from the spoken version.

 CUSTOM LLM PROFILES

-Profile creation, editing, JSON preview, storage, activation, runtime selection, listing, and deletion for specialized assistant behavior.
+Profile creation, editing, JSON preview, server-side storage, activation, runtime selection, listing, deletion, and session-level application for specialized assistant behavior.

 CUSTOM SYSTEM PROMPT

-Direct control over assistant identity, language, formatting, technical depth, task boundaries, response style, and domain-specific behavior.
+Direct control over assistant identity, language, formatting, technical depth, task boundaries, priorities, response style, and domain-specific behavior.

 GIT-RAG